 The Department of Neurobiology, Care Sciences and Society at the Karolinska Institute consists of 11 divisions with shared departmental management.
 Some divisions have a strong focus on experimental laboratory research and doctoral education, while others have a more clinical focus, with a significant proportion of educational activities.
 Two groups from this department are included in the HBP.
-Abdul MOHAMMED's lab has published seminal studies on the impact of enriched environment on brain neurotrophins during aging, which is a basis for its continued neurobiological research.
+Abdul Mohammed's lab has published seminal studies on the impact of enriched environment on brain neurotrophins during aging, which is a basis for its continued neurobiological research.
 The lab uses normal and genetically modified rodents in studies of aging and AD models, and seeks to develop safe and humane behavioural methods.
 The lab was involved in an EU project that aimed to minimise the stress of behavioural testing, and promote well-being in mice.
 The lab collaborates on research and teaching in neuroethics with universities in Europe, the USA and Africa.
-Kevin GRIMES' lab aims to create and manage a high-quality ethics governance program and its supporting structure.
+Kevin Grimes' lab aims to create and manage a high-quality ethics governance program and its supporting structure.
 It also hopes to design and carry out research on ethical, legal and social viewpoints concerning topics relevant to ethics in science and technology.
 It shares responsibility for establishing and coordinating the Research Ethics Committee and the Ethics Legal and Social Aspects committee (ELSA), communicating with major ethical bodies in Europe, and communicating between the Human Brain Project and the European Commission Ethical Review Programme.

 - Abdul MOHAMMED (male) is a Professor of Biological Psychology at Linnaeus University, and Head of the Behavioural Neuroscience Lab at Karolinska Institute's Alzheimer's Disease Research Centre. - Kevin GRIMES (male) is a veteran clinical and forensic psychologist.
-He is also the founder of the Science Writing English Editing (www.englishedit.eu).